 - shortness of breath and difficulty breathing

 These symptoms can be hard to spot as they’re similar to other illnesses like food poisoning or flu.
-It’s worth remembering that CO poisoning doesn’t cause a high temperature or fever.
+It’s worth remembering that CO poisoning doesn’t cause a raised temperature or fever.
 And the symptoms will get better when you’re away from the source of the CO, and worse the more you’re exposed to it.

 For high-level CO poisoning

 Go to your local accident and emergency (A&E) department immediately.